-First, print and cut out these four patterns: one, two, three, four.
+First, print and cut out these four patterns: HERE.
 Round off the corners if you desire with the circle on the pattern.
 I did on my pouch, but you can leave it so it has sharper corners if you’d like. **The pattern for the pocket is small—you might want to make it bigger.
 I think I will next time.
 As it is, it fits a standard size credit card, but two pockets side by side might be nicer.**

 What You’ll Need: